 Dr. Volkmann is a board-certified physician in Internal Medicine and Rheumatology who specializes in the care of patients with complex autoimmune disorders.
 She is an internationally-recognized expert in systemic sclerosis and connective tissue disease-related interstitial lung disease.

 Dr. Volkmann graduated from Pomona College where she majored in Neuroscience and minored in Dance.
 She received her medical degree from UCLA David Geffen School of Medicine, and subsequently completed her residency in Internal Medicine and fellowship in Rheumatology at UCLA.
 During her fellowship, she participated in the Specialty Training and Advanced Research (STAR) Program and earned her Master of Science degree in Clinical Research.
-Her clinical interests include systemic sclerosis, interstitial lung disease, pulmonary hypertension and systemic lupus erythematosus.

 For a complete list of publications, please click here >